jlincodes/snack-academy/README.md

 ## Intuitive Products Menu
 ![Alt text](assets/menu2.gif?raw=true "Product Menu")

-We utilized several React Native features, such as React Navigation and dynamic Flatlists, in order to create a simple, yet user-friendly menu to browse products.
+We utilized several React Native features, such as React Navigation and dynamic flatlists, in order to create a simple, yet user-friendly menu to browse products.
 Most importantly, the product list is dynamically retrieved from our Heroku backend allowing for nimble marketing of our merchandise and inventory control.

 ## Real-time Redux-enabled Checkout Cart